Beck Bode LLC Sells 191 Shares of Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN)

-Beck Bode LLC lessened its stake in shares of Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN) by 1.5% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+Beck Bode LLC lowered its position in Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN) by 1.5% in the 3rd quarter, according to its most recent 13F filing with the SEC.
 The institutional investor owned 12,681 shares of the biopharmaceutical company’s stock after selling 191 shares during the period.
-Regeneron Pharmaceuticals makes up about 2.1% of Beck Bode LLC’s investment portfolio, making the stock its 22nd largest holding.
-Beck Bode LLC’s holdings in Regeneron Pharmaceuticals were worth $7,674,000 as of its most recent filing with the Securities & Exchange Commission.
+Regeneron Pharmaceuticals accounts for about 2.1% of Beck Bode LLC’s investment portfolio, making the stock its 22nd largest holding.
+Beck Bode LLC’s holdings in Regeneron Pharmaceuticals were worth $7,674,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently bought and sold shares of REGN.
-Putnam Investments LLC increased its position in Regeneron Pharmaceuticals by 43.1% during the 2nd quarter.
-Putnam Investments LLC now owns 938,187 shares of the biopharmaceutical company’s stock valued at $524,015,000 after buying an additional 282,535 shares in the last quarter.
-Amundi bought a new position in Regeneron Pharmaceuticals during the 2nd quarter valued at approximately $112,501,000.
-Point72 Asset Management L.P. bought a new position in Regeneron Pharmaceuticals during the 2nd quarter valued at approximately $105,396,000.
+Several other large investors have also recently made changes to their positions in REGN.
+Putnam Investments LLC raised its position in shares of Regeneron Pharmaceuticals by 43.1% in the 2nd quarter.
+Putnam Investments LLC now owns 938,187 shares of the biopharmaceutical company’s stock worth $524,015,000 after acquiring an additional 282,535 shares in the last quarter.
+Amundi bought a new position in shares of Regeneron Pharmaceuticals in the 2nd quarter worth approximately $112,501,000.
+Point72 Asset Management L.P. bought a new position in shares of Regeneron Pharmaceuticals in the 2nd quarter worth approximately $105,396,000.
 Bank of Nova Scotia increased its position in Regeneron Pharmaceuticals by 605.9% during the 2nd quarter.
 Bank of Nova Scotia now owns 145,648 shares of the biopharmaceutical company’s stock valued at $81,351,000 after buying an additional 125,015 shares in the last quarter.
-Finally, Canada Pension Plan Investment Board increased its holdings in shares of Regeneron Pharmaceuticals by 227.5% in the 2nd quarter.
-Canada Pension Plan Investment Board now owns 150,758 shares of the biopharmaceutical company’s stock worth $84,204,000 after purchasing an additional 104,718 shares in the last quarter.
-82.08% of the stock is owned by institutional investors.
+Finally, Canada Pension Plan Investment Board increased its position in Regeneron Pharmaceuticals by 227.5% during the 2nd quarter.
+Canada Pension Plan Investment Board now owns 150,758 shares of the biopharmaceutical company’s stock valued at $84,204,000 after buying an additional 104,718 shares in the last quarter.
+82.08% of the stock is owned by hedge funds and other institutional investors.

-REGN has been the subject of a number of research analyst reports.
-Zacks Investment Research lowered Regeneron Pharmaceuticals from a “strong-buy” rating to a “hold” rating and set a $653.00 target price for the company. in a report on Thursday, November 11th.
-HC Wainwright lifted their target price on Regeneron Pharmaceuticals from $842.00 to $844.00 and gave the stock a “buy” rating in a report on Friday, November 5th.
-UBS Group initiated coverage on Regeneron Pharmaceuticals in a report on Thursday, September 9th.
-They issued a “buy” rating and a $763.00 target price for the company.
-Benchmark lowered Regeneron Pharmaceuticals from a “buy” rating to a “hold” rating in a report on Friday, November 5th.
-Finally, The Goldman Sachs Group initiated coverage on Regeneron Pharmaceuticals in a report on Monday.
-They issued a “buy” rating and a $824.00 target price for the company.
-Five research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Regeneron Pharmaceuticals has an average rating of “Buy” and an average target price of $710.28.
+In other news, CFO Robert E. Landry sold 681 shares of the business’s stock in a transaction dated Wednesday, November 17th.
+The stock was sold at an average price of $645.08, for a total value of $439,299.48.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Arthur F. Ryan sold 100 shares of the business’s stock in a transaction dated Wednesday, December 1st.
+The shares were sold at an average price of $637.53, for a total value of $63,753.00.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders sold 46,179 shares of company stock worth $30,041,297.
+Company insiders own 11.84% of the company’s stock.

-Regeneron Pharmaceuticals (NASDAQ:REGN) last released its earnings results on Thursday, November 4th.
-The biopharmaceutical company reported $15.37 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $9.81 by $5.56.
-The company had revenue of $3.45 billion for the quarter, compared to the consensus estimate of $2.80 billion.
+Regeneron Pharmaceuticals (NASDAQ:REGN) last released its quarterly earnings results on Thursday, November 4th.
+The biopharmaceutical company reported $15.37 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $9.81 by $5.56.
+The firm had revenue of $3.45 billion for the quarter, compared to the consensus estimate of $2.80 billion.
 Regeneron Pharmaceuticals had a return on equity of 50.38% and a net margin of 51.65%.
-Regeneron Pharmaceuticals’s quarterly revenue was up 50.5% compared to the same quarter last year.
-During the same period in the previous year, the business earned $7.68 earnings per share.
-On average, sell-side analysts forecast that Regeneron Pharmaceuticals, Inc. will post 63.53 EPS for the current year.
+The company’s revenue for the quarter was up 50.5% on a year-over-year basis.
+During the same period last year, the business posted $7.68 EPS.
+As a group, analysts expect that Regeneron Pharmaceuticals, Inc. will post 63.53 earnings per share for the current year.

-In other news, Director N Anthony Coles sold 11,948 shares of the business’s stock in a transaction dated Wednesday, September 15th.
-The stock was sold at an average price of $658.98, for a total value of $7,873,493.04.
-Following the transaction, the director now directly owns 7,811 shares in the company, valued at $5,147,292.78.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Robert E. Landry sold 681 shares of the business’s stock in a transaction dated Wednesday, November 17th.
-The shares were sold at an average price of $645.08, for a total value of $439,299.48.
-The disclosure for this sale can be found here.
-Insiders have sold 46,179 shares of company stock worth $30,041,297 over the last quarter.
-11.84% of the stock is owned by company insiders.

 Regeneron Pharmaceuticals, Inc is a biotechnology company, which engages in the discovery, invention, development, manufacture, and commercialization of medicines.
 It product portfolio includes the following brands: EYLEA, Dupixent, Praluent, Kevzara, Libtayo, ARCALYST, and ZALTRAP.
 The firm accelerates the traditional drug development process through its proprietary VelociSuite technologies such as VelocImmune, which uses unique genetically-humanized mice to produce optimized fully-human antibodies and bispecific antibodies.